An Illustrated Guide of the Modern Approaches of Hamilton-Jacobi Equations and Control Problems with Discontinuities: Overview of the content

-In this book, our aim is to consider various problems with different type of discontinuities and to describe the different approaches to treat them.
-Thinking about all the common points that can be found in the works mentioned above, we have decided to dedicate an entire part to the ``basic results'', which are common bricks, used very often under perhaps slightly different forms.
-This has the advantage to lighten the presentation of the main results and their proofs, but that creates a rather technical -- and perhaps difficult to read-- part.
-But we also think it is interesting to see some classical ideas revisited in sometimes unusual ways.
+\textsc{Overview of Part~\ref{Part:prelim} ---} Thinking about all the common points that can be found in the works mentioned in the historical introduction above, and because of the central roles played by \NCe-\NCBCL and \TC-\TCBCL, we have decided to dedicate an entire part to the ``basic results'', which are common bricks, used very often under perhaps slightly different forms.

+This organisation has the advantage to lighten the presentation of the main results and their proofs, but this clearly creates a rather technical---and perhaps difficult to read---first part.
+We think anyway that collecting some classical ideas, sometimes revisited in unusual ways, presents sufficient advantages to accept this flaw.